A categorical proof of the Carath\'eodory extension theorem: The Carath eodory extension theorem

 However, left extensions along $\iota$ of \emph{strict} transformations might not exist in general.
 In other words, the left Carath\'eodory extension of a premeasure does not always exist, as can be seen from the following counterexample, based on Example 4.20 in \cite{wise}.

 \begin{eg} Let $\mathcal{B}$ be the algebra of subsets of $\mathbb{Q}$, generated by $\{(a,b]\cap \mathbb{Q}\mid a,b\in \mathbb{Q}\}$.
 Let $\rho:\mathcal{B}\to [0,\infty]$ be the premeasure that takes the value $\infty$ for all non-empty subsets in $\mathcal{B}$.
 Suppose that this premeasure has a left Carath\'eodory extension $\mu$.
 Note that since right Caratheodory extensions exist and are proper, we know by Proposition \ref{3.9} that the left Carath\'edoroy extension has to be proper.
-For $r>0$, there is a measure $\mu_r$ on $\mathbb{Q}$ that is defined by $\mu_r(\{q\})$ for all $q\in \mathbb{Q}$.
+For $r>0$, there is a measure $\mu_r$ on $\mathbb{Q}$ that is defined by $\mu_r(\{q\})=r$ for all $q\in \mathbb{Q}$.
 We clearly have that $\mu_r(B)=\rho(B)$ for all $B\in \mathcal{B}$.
 By the universal property of left extensions it follows that $\mu\leq \mu_r$, i.e. for all $r>0$ and $q\in \mathbb{Q}$, we have This implies that $\mu=0$, which is clearly a contradiction. \end{eg}

-\begin{rem} It follows immediately from the $\pi$-$\lambda$ theorem (Theorem 1.19 in \cite{klenke}), that a finite measure is determined by its values on a generating algebra of subsets.
-Using the above results, we can conclude that for finite premeasures, there exist a unique extension to a measure.
-In particular, the left and right Carath\'eodory extension exist and are equal. \end{rem}
+\begin{rem} It follows immediately from the $\pi$-$\lambda$ theorem (Theorem 1.19 in \cite{klenke}), that a \emph{finite} measure is determined by its values on a generating algebra of subsets.
+This means that if there exist a proper extension, it has to be unique.
+By the Carath\'eodory extension theorem (Theorem \ref{7.4}), we know that such an extension exist.

+It follows now that for \emph{finite} premeasures, the right and the left Carath\'edory extensions exist and are equal. \end{rem}